duttaprat/AnacondaInstallation/README.md

     ```sh
       pratik@PRATIK-YOGA:~$ conda list
     ```
-     It will show a list of packages install through Anaconda
+     It will show a list of packages install through Anaconda.

 ## How to create conda environment and run your code